 Five of the Best Hikes in the Italian Dolomites You Can Do Near Cortina D’ Ampezzo

 Living in Italy, particularly in the Veneto region, has its perks.
 Not only am I a stone’s throw away from historical cities like Venice, but I also have easy access to the stunning Dolomites.
-This proximity has allowed me to explore some of the “Best Hikes in the Italian Dolomites”.
+This proximity has allowed me to explore some of the best trails and stay in some of the best hotels in the Dolomites.

 Before we embark on this adventure together, don’t miss out on any updates, sign up for my newsletter!